New Series: Amahl Williams Takes Us Inside the Mind of a Marketer

-Marketers are lacking actionable data because they’re not able to execute; their execution is not informed by a strategy.
+Marketers lack actionable data because they cannot execute; their execution is not informed by a strategy.
 And then you end up spending that entire company meeting trying to agree on what that meeting is about.
 And that’s not savage.

 Amahl: Yes.
 It hurts.
 It hurts so much.

-Stephanie: Not at all the answer I was expecting.
+Not at all the answer that I was expecting.
 Could you elaborate on that a bit more?

 Amahl: The first time I inherited a marketing organization, I was given a budget with restraints and limitations and a lack of appetite to outsource certain things that we did until I proved the cost and scale model.